 - Major repairs or replacement of internal building plumbing systems.

 - Replacement, repairs, or rehabilitation of wells.

 - Establishing connections(s) to an adjacent public water system.

 - Projects that are solely demonstration or pilot studies.

 - Projects that are solely education and outreach.

 Funding Limits

 The maximum grant amount will be \$100,000 per individual school.

 Terms/Dates

-The DWFS Round 2 Grant Program work completion date is 2/28/2023 and currently accepting applications.
+The DWFS Round 2 Grant Program work completion date was February 28, 2023, but applications are currently being accepted.
 Staff are working on extending the work completion date.

 Program Contact

 Matt Pavelchik 916-323-0624 Matthew.Pavelchik@waterboards.ca.gov

 Website

 www.waterboards.ca.gov/water issues/programs/grants loans/schools

+Bottled Water for Schools Grant Program (BWFS)

+Type

+Grant

+Purpose

+This program provides funding for Rural Community Assistance Corporation (RCAC) to establish and implement a program for the purchase and delivery of bottled drinking water for public schools with a water quality or water supply issue.

+Eligibility Requirements

+Eligible applicants include schools serving kindergarten or any of grades 1 through 12, and preschools and child day care facilities, located on public school property statewide.

+Eligible Uses

+Purchase and delivery of bottled drinking water, as well as dispensers.

+Funding Limits

+No minimum or maximum funding limits.
+Schools are eligible for up to one quarter of a gallon of bottled drinking water per student and staff per school day.

+Terms/Dates

+RCAC assists schools with completing an application and applications are accepted on a continuous basis.
+The current work completion date is February 28, 2024.

+Program Contact

+Matt Pavelchik 916-323-0624

+Matthew.Pavelchik@waterboards.ca.gov

 Emergency Drinking Water/Cleanup and Abatement Account (CAA)

 Type

 Grant

 Purpose

 The CAA may be utilized to fund projects that clean up or abate the effects of a waste on waters of the State, or projects that address urgent drinking water needs.

 Eligibility Requirements

 The following entities are eligible to apply for funding to clean up a waste or abate the effect of waste on waters of the State, provided the entity has the authority to undertake the cleanup or abatement activity for which it seeks funding:

 - A public agency serving a DAC.

-- A Tribal government that is on the California Tribal Consultation List maintained by the Native American Heritage Commission and is a DAC, that agrees to waive tribal sovereign immunity for the explicit purpose of regulation by the State Water Board pursuant to Division 7 of the Water Code.
+- A Tribal government that is on the California Tribal Consultation List maintained by the Native American Heritage Commission and is a DAC, that agrees to waive Tribal sovereign immunity for the explicit purpose of regulation by the State Water Board pursuant to Division 7 of the Water Code.

 - A not-for-profit organization serving a DAC.

 - A community water system serving a DAC.

 Eligible Uses

 - Bottled water.

 - Well repair, rehabilitation, and replacement.

 - Vending machines.

 - Point-of-Use devices.

 - Hauled water.

 - Emergency interties.

 - Treatment systems.